zw6234336/markitdown/packages/markitdown-mcp/README.md

 ## Usage

-To run the MCP server, ussing STDIO (default) use the following command:
+To run the MCP server, using STDIO (default) use the following command:

 ```bash